Wembley murders officers jailed over ‘shameful’ WhatsApp images

 Instead, the officers moved from their posts to take photographs of the bodies, which were then shared with colleagues and friends on WhatsApp.

-One was a “selfie-style” image which Lewis had superimposed his face on.
+One was a “selfie-style” image on which Lewis had superimposed his face.

 The officers’ “shameful” behaviour also included describing the victims as “dead birds” on WhatsApp groups.